PPML/tabby2/utilities/inst/md/readmore.md

 or incidence rate with each age group (first three selections), or in absolute numbers (last three selections).

+#### Modelled Outcomes – Counts of Services

+User options are shown in a column on the left.
+The user specifies:

+*Comparison:* results can be shown as absolute values for each outcome in each year, as a percentage of the base case scenario in the same year, or as a percentage of the base case scenario in 2020.

+*Subgroup:* results can be shown for the total population, or for a subgroup described by nativity (U.S.-born, non-U.S.-born), and broad age groups (0-24 years, 25-64 years, 65+ years).

+*Outcome:* results can be shown for five different outcomes:

+-   **LTBI Tests** representing the annual sum of TST and IGRA tests.;

+-   **LTBI Treatment Initiations** representing the annual number of those testing positive who initiate LTBI treatment with any regimen.;

+-   **LTBI Treatment Completions** representing the number of those initiating LTBI treatment who complete their treatment.

+-   **Active TB Treatment Initiations** representing the number of those diagnosed with TB disease that begin treatment.

+-   **Active TB Treatment Completions** representing the number of those initiating TB treatment who complete their treatment in the first round.

+*Scenarios:* results can be shown for up to five scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities ("Modelled Scenarios").

+*Download:* clicking on a button initiates download of the visualization itself (.png, .pdf, .pptx) or the estimates underlying the visualization (.csv, .xlsx).

 #### Modelled Outcomes – Comparison to Recent Data

 <!--![](media/image9.png){width="4.87in" height="2.75in"}